 As the learning hub of the University and a dynamic scholarly gateway, the Library strives to facilitate and inspire students and faculty to acquire, create and share knowledge and to excel through education and scholarship.

-- Enhance the e-preferred Library collection development policy and provide media-rich learning resources to support blended teaching and learning.
+- Enhance the e-preferred Library collection development policy.

 - Withdraw obsolete non-archival materials from the Library collection to permit conversion of stack space into study space, and to ensure the collection stays current and relevant.

 - Facilitate the use of public domain e-learning resources and open educational resources created by the PolyU community.
 Showcase outstanding work of undergraduate students and University’s research outputs

 - Develop a new PolyU Open Educational Resources (OER) Portal to feature quality public domain teaching and learning materials selected from around the world.
 Index and classify the OERs to facilitate the discovery and incorporation of quality OERs into the curriculum.

 - Collect and archive OER objects created by the PolyU community at the PolyU OER Portal, to preserve perpetual access to these unique PolyU resources and to share the PolyU teaching excellence in specialized subject areas to the worldwide academic community.